-- Reuse old boxes and packaging materials such as Styrofoam peanuts, or donate them to mail centers.
-Any UPS store will accept peanuts for reuse in any quantity and in any container. - Bring your own tote bags in which to carry your purchases when you go shopping. - Online shopping keeps you out of your car and off the roads and may curb impulse buying.
+Reuse old boxes and packaging materials such as Styrofoam peanuts, or donate them to mail centers.
+Any UPS store will accept peanuts for reuse

+- in any quantity and in any container.
+For free materials available for use, check out the Vandy FreeSwap packaging section. - Bring your own tote bags in which to carry your purchases when you go shopping. - Online shopping keeps you out of your car and off the roads, and may curb impulse buying.
 However, consider how far your purchases have to travel to reach you. - Plan ahead and consolidate your shopping trips to save time, gas, and hassle.
 Try to get all of your shopping done at several stores that are near each other.